 Please click on the course you wish to register for below, and follow the online instructions.
 We now offer online registration and payment for most of our courses.

-First Aid with CPR Level HCP; complete skills checklist prior to course with a First Aid Instructor; min.
+First Aid with CPR Level C; complete skills checklist prior to course with a First Aid Instructor; min.
 18 years old.

 100% attendance, skills demonstration, complete practice teaching, and 80% min. passing grade on written exam.

 3-year certification as Red Cross First Aid Instructor.

 First Aid & CPR Instructor Manual, First Aid media presentation, First Aid & CPR Manual, and CPR/AED Manual Recommended: First Aid Booklet, PeopleSavers Facilitator Package, Babysitting Facilitator Package, Child Care First Aid & CPR Manual Certification card and optional wall certificate.

 PART 1 – Information for the First Aid Instructor